justinas-b/iac-workshop/topic-3/README.md

 db_password = "adminpwd"
 ```

+Note that db_password should be at least 8 char length.

+**DO NOT** commit your terraform.tfvars file to version control as it contains db_password value which is a sensitive data.

-**2.** Copy all .tf and .sh files from directory topic-3 to your working-dir:
+**2.** Copy all .tf and .sh files from directory topic-3 to your working-dir as shown below and in *backend.tf* file specify bucket name
+that you've created in the *topic-0*.

 ```bash
 cp ../topic-3/*.tf ./
 cp ../topic-3/*.sh ./
 ```

 **3.** Examine what has changed in which files and commit changes to your forked repository.